Edge Developer Platform

 The deployment lifecycle includes several stages from development to production:

-Trigger Deployment
+Trigger a Deployment

 Git Auto-Trigger Deployment

-Manual Trigger Deployment
+Manually Trigger a Deployment

 Click the "Redeploy" button in the Project List to rebuild the latest deployment configuration.